csdexter/coredump/coredump/0-introduction.md.md

 ## Bona fide

 This is the best version I could come up with at the time of publishing.
 I don't purport to be an expert in everything and I'm also subject to error.
-If you see something objectively wrong, that doesn't make sense or that you think can provide a
+If you see something objectively wrong, that doesn't make sense or that you think can provide a better version of, do please send in a contribution (see `CONTRIBUTIONS` in the root folder).

+## Rules of engagement

+This is meant as an academic discourse and I will hold any communication related to this text to the same standard.
+Any interaction
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MTU4NDExODldfQ==
+eyJoaXN0b3J5IjpbMjA1MzM5NzM5OF19
 -->